ForceANatur/restoration-mod-fans_addons/README.md

 Sniper Hell: Most enemies spawn with Sniper Rifles.

+UMP 4 U 2: FBI units use the M1014 and Hostage Rescue Teams have the UMP.

 # Crime Spree Modifiers:

 The odds of titan bulldozers are increased by 20%